Wondering what steps are involved in writing a hit song? Here’s an overview of songwriting methods and techniques.

 - Verses provide the details.
 They give us information about what the singer is thinking, doing, and saying.

 - The title is also emotional.
 The title also is often the first or last line of the chorus.

 - To help with turning lyrics into music, start by speaking the lines and emphasizing certain words to find the natural rhythm, which will translate to the rhythm of the song.

 - If you’re wanting to release music commercially, it’s important to know your genre and write music that fits within that genre.
 It’s okay to write for multiple genres, as long as the songs are branded separately.
 No one wants to hear a country song when they were expecting R&B!

-- Rhyming dictionaries (affiliate link) are a thing… they can even help you with slant rhymes (near rhymes).
+- Apparently, rhyming dictionaries are a thing… they can even help you with slant rhymes (near rhymes).

 - There are studios with professional musicians and singers who will create a song demo from a working recording provided by a songwriter, although costs, production quality, and contract terms vary among studios.
 A songwriter should ensure that they either own the rights to the master recording that’s produced by a studio or that the splitting of the rights has been done legally and fairly.
 An entertainment lawyer can help if needed.